-Feedback from the service provided by the Home Safety Officer has been extremely positive.
-Residents have commented that they are very pleased with the service, the help and advice they receive and that the home safety checks put their mind at ease.
+Feedback from the service provided by the Home Safety Officer had been extremely positive.
+Residents had commented that they are very pleased with the service, the help and advice they receive and that the home safety checks put their mind at ease.

-Specific comments include the following:-
+Specific comments included the following:-